daviemakz/risen-js/README.md

-# micro-service-framework
+# Micro Services Framework
-This package allows streaming &amp; non-streaming microservices to be build on the frontend and the backend.
+This package allows streaming &amp; non-streaming micro-services to be build on the front-end and the back-end.
+Within the browser it uses Web Workers while in the server-side it utilises child processes